All Products

 CREATE resource_config r2 min_cpu 1 max_cpu 4;

-The system does not validate the configuration against node specifications at creation time.
-Validation occurs only when a tenant is bound to the configuration.
+• When you create a resource configuration, the system does not check the configuration against the cluster node specifications.
+This check occurs only when a tenant is bound to the resource configuration.

 View resource configurations